Note: this post contains affiliate links

-If you’re looking for a West Coast craft beer adventure in a state that’s known for tasty beer, use these top 30 picks to guide you to the best ones and enjoy a beer for me!
+If you’re looking for a West Coast craft beer adventure in a state that’s known for tasty beer, use these top 30 picks to guide you to the breweries to visit in California.
+Oh, and don’t forget to enjoy a beer for me!

 Stone Brewing Co. – San Diego